exercism/v3/languages/kotlin/reference/implementing-a-concept-exercise.md

                 └── gradlew.bat
 </pre>

-## Step 1: adding track-specific files
+## Step 1: adding code files

-Having added the files that are not specific to the track, now is the time to create the track-specific files.
-These file will include:
+The code files are track-specific and should be designed to help the student learn the exercise's concepts.
+The following Kotlin code files must be created (not necessarily in this order):

 - A stub implementation file (`src/main/kotlin/<ExerciseSlug>.kt`).
 - A file containing the test suite (`src/test/kotlin/<ExerciseSlug>.kt`).